juntao/arenztopia/content/tourism.md

 weight: '5'
 ---

-Tourism is a major industry, and this section functions like a basic guidebook to the two biggest places in Arenztopia.
+Tourism is a major industry in Arenztopia, and this section functions like a basic guidebook to the two biggest places in Arenztopia.
 Check out the guides for our two largest cities.

 * [Arenztopia City](#arenztopia-city)
 * [Olb City](#olb-city)